unhealthy human behaviors relieved by higher emotional intelligence!

 Businesses are already moving in that direction – and a huge amount of more growth is possible.

-here are some pre-COVID pains that widespread EQ skills would mitigate.
+here are some individual and societal pains that widespread EQ skills would mitigate.

 ✤ Sexual Abuse: 1 in 4 girls and 1 in 6 boys in U.S. sexually abused before age 18.
 325,000 women raped a year.
 1/6 of American women are raped in their lifetimes.